-Utility Projects - SB 910 by Senator Legg would allow "publicly owned utilities" who provide water, wastewater, electric or stormwater services to finance the costs of utility projects using the proceeds of utility cost containment bonds.
+Utility Projects - SB 910 by Senator Legg and HB 1107 by Rep. Wood would allow "publicly owned utilities" who provide water, wastewater, electric or stormwater services to finance the costs of utility projects using the proceeds of utility cost containment bonds.
 As defined in this proposal, a "publicly owned utility" must already be owned and operated by a local governmental entity.

-Ratepayer Representation Act/Water/Wastewater - HB 813 by Rep. Mayfield would give the PSC regulatory authority over municipalities that provide water or wastewater services in unincorporated area of a county.
+Ratepayer Representation Act/Water/Wastewater - SB 1248 by Sen. Latvala and HB 813 by Rep. Mayfield would allow a water and sewer ratepayer in an unincorporated area of a county to petition the PSC (or the county if the municipality is located in a county that has elected to regulate water/sewer utilities) for a review of the rates, fees or charges being imposed by the municipality.
+The PSC or regulating county must accept the petition and determine whether the rates are just and equitable.
 Any water and sewer utility rates, fees, charges and surcharges imposed by a municipality on customers outside of the city's boundaries would be limited (cannot exceed 25% of the rates and fees of ratepayers within the city limits) and would need to be approved by the PSC.